acenji/acenji-help/tutorials/cards/elements/text-input/index.md

 It comes with the following attributes

 - **Qestion Text** - Free style, multiline text.
 The text field is read only.
-The text indicaets to end user what informatuion they need to add an an input.
+The text indicates to end user what information they need to add an an input.
 - **Default Value** - By default this element comes as an optional.
 Information can be placed here at design time or at run time via calculated field function (see below).
 - **Optional** - Indicate if this element is mandatory to be filled in at run time.
 By default this is not selected and therefore the element is mandatory.
 - **Placeholder** - This is used as a hint to specify expected value in the input box.
 If clean, nothing will display.